paulricky/EMG_Control_Hand/README.md

 This repository is a biomedical robotics and prosthetics research platform combining physiological sensing, computer vision, machine learning, embedded acquisition, simulation, and physical robot control.
 Its central research direction is to use camera-observed hand motion as supervision for learning a continuous mapping from forearm EMG to intended hand configuration, then use that learned mapping without a camera at inference time.
 The repository also contains a mature, separate SO-arm vision-teleoperation and calibration stack used for robotic-arm experiments.

-The code implements much of the software pipeline, but the repository does **not** contain EMG acquisition firmware, recorded EMG sessions, trained model checkpoints, or validated performance results.
-It is a research platform, not a clinically validated prosthesis.

 ## Overview